Personal Property Coverage: Protecting Your Belongings at Home & Away

 Example: Your 4-year-old laptop was stolen.
 It originally cost $1,200.

-• Under ACV, the insurer might pay $480 after depreciation.
+• Under ACV, the insurer might pay around $480 after depreciation.

 Pincher's Pro Tip

 Upgrade to replacement cost coverage for personal property if your policy defaults to actual cash value.
-The additional premium is typically modest — often $15–$40 per year — but the difference at claim time can be thousands of dollars, especially for electronics and furniture.
+Insurers generally describe the additional premium as a minimal increase over the standard policy cost, but the difference at claim time can be thousands of dollars, especially for electronics and furniture.

 Compare Home Insurance Plans in Ohio